Plant Talk 11

 Mooney, J. (1992).
 James Mooney’s History, Myths, and Sacred Formulas of the Cherokees: Containing the Full Texts of Myths of the Cherokee (1900) and The Sacred Formulas of the Cherokees (1891) as Published by the Bureau of American Ethnology: With a New Biographical Introduction, James Mooney and The Eastern Cherokees.
 Asheville, NC: Historical Images.

 Moore, M. (1989).
 Medicinal Plants of the Desert and Canyon West: A Guide to Identifying, Preparing, and Using Traditional Medicinal Plants Found in the Deserts and Canyons of the West and Southwest.
 Santa Fe, N.M.: Museum of New Mexico Press.

 Moore, M. (2003).
-Medicinal Plants of the Mountain West.
+Medicinal Plants of the Mountain West (1st rev. and expanded ed.).
 Santa Fe: Museum of New Mexico Press.

 Morris, J. (2009).
 From Ravage to Resource: Adding Value in the Control of Invasive Plants.
 BookSurge Publishing.

 Morton, J. F. (1974).
 Folk Remedies of the Low Country (1st ed.).
 Bangor-Brewer YWCA.

 Morton, J. F. (1977).
 Major Medicinal Plants: Botany, Culture, and Uses.
 Springfield, IL: Thomas.